Macau Lifestyle

 Wander around Ká-Hó Village

 Only the most curious and thorough explorer goes all the way to a lesser-known area of Macau called Ká-Hó.
 Located in the Northeastern Coloane, Ká-Hó Village used to host a settlement for leper patients.
-The Ká-Hó Leprosy Center that cured patients now accommodate the elderly.
+The Ká-Hó Leprosy Center that cured patients now accommodates the elderly.

 Tags